The Beatles: All These Years

 The Beatles: All These Years is an ongoing book series about the English rock band the Beatles and their cultural impact.
-It is being written by English historian Mark Lewisohn based on research he has continued to gather since the 1980s, having previously authored six books about the band.
+It is being written by the English historian Mark Lewisohn based on research he has continued to gather since the 1980s, having previously authored six books about the band.

 Lewisohn officially began writing All These Years in the early 2000s as a response to what he deemed unacceptable standards of research and methodologies used by most of the band's biographers.
 The first of three expected volumes, Tune In, was published in 2013.

 Background

 I wasn't happy with the standard of Beatles literature out there.
 I felt this was a subject that deserved to be explored more comprehensively, more accurately, with greater understanding.